Why It Works

 Because they tend to be thicker than standard arepas and you need the cheese to be melty, I find that finishing them in a toaster oven (or on the cooler side of the grill if you're grilling them) is the easiest way to go about it.

-2 ounces (about 1/2 cup) finely crumbled queso fresco (optional, see note #2 above)
+2 ounces (about 1/2 cup) finely crumbled queso fresco (optional, see notes)

-Preheat toaster oven or oven with rack in the center to 325°F. Combine masarepa, grated cheese (if using), 1 cup water, and 1 teaspoon vegetable oil in a medium bowl and knead with hands until a dough is formed.
-Take a small amount and flatten it between your palms If the edges crack, knead in more water a tablespoon at a time until dough is supple and smooth but not sticky.
-Season dough to taste with salt, then cover and set aside for five minutes.
+Preheat toaster oven or oven with rack in the center to 325°F (160°C).
+Combine masarepa, crumbled cheese (if using), water, and vegetable oil in a medium bowl and knead with hands until a dough is formed.
+Take a small amount and flatten it between your palms.
+If the edges crack, knead in more water, 1 tablespoon at a time until dough is supple and smooth but not sticky.
+Season dough to taste with salt, then cover and set aside for 5 minutes.

-Divide dough into eight even pieces and roll into balls.
-Working on a wooden cutting board or a regular cutting board with a sheet of plastic wrap or parchment paper on top of it, flatten each ball down to a disk about 5-inches in diameter and 1/4-inch thick.
+Divide dough into 8 even pieces and roll into balls.
+Working on a wooden cutting board or a regular cutting board with a sheet of plastic wrap or parchment paper on top of it, flatten each ball down to a disk about 5 inches in diameter and 1/4-inch thick.

 Place 1/4 of cheese into center of one disk, leaving a 1/2-inch gap all around.

 Place a second disk on top and carefully seal the edges all around, trying to remove as much air from the center as possible.

 Use one hand to shape the edges of the arepa so that it is an even round disk.